 So, if you have been looking to invest and don’t want to invest a lot up front, or just want to see what can be done with your money, check out Acorns.

-I really love my account.
+I absolutely love my Acorns account.